netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 {{DMTP}} may be useful.

-Instead of probing many paths at once, an implementation should probe only the most promising paths (following the metadata).
+Instead of probing many paths at once, an implementation should probe only the most promising paths (based on the metadata).
 Probing many paths should also be avoided to avoid overloading individual links, and it may effectively be limited (except traceroute) by the available path IDs and connection IDs, see